-The deflections of all the data points and the magnetic field energy density distributions of CME-2 are compared as shown in Figure 8.
-The synoptic chart of the 2068 Carrington rotation, which begins at 01:18 UT, 20 March 2008 and ends at 08:09 UT, 16 April 2008 is used as the bottom boundary of the CSSS model.
-From the figure, it can be seen that the gradient direction of the magnetic energy density is mainly aligned to the deflection at a low altitude.
-While at a higher altitude, the angle between the two arrows becomes bigger.
+2008 April 16 is used as the bottom boundary of the CSSS model.
+From the figure, it can be seen that the minus gradient direction of the magnetic energy density is mainly aligned to the deflection at the low altitude.
+While at the higher altitude, the angle between the two arrows becomes bigger.
 However, the gradient of the magnetic energy density and the deflection rate both decreased to quite low levels at the high altitude.
-Same as CME-1, the CME leading edge also approached close to the HCS during the propagation.
+Same as the CME-1, the CME leading edge also get close to the HCS during the propagation.

-3.3 The 16 November 2007 Event (CME-3)
+3.3 The 2007 November 16 CMEs (CME-3)

-CME-3 first appeared in the COR1 FOV at about 07:35 UT on 16 November 2007.
+The CME-3 first appeared in the COR1 FOV at about 07:35 UT on 16 November 2007.
 The first and last image pairs of the COR1 data were selected at 09:35 UT and 10:35 UT, respectively.
-During the interval, there are seven data points.
-The first and the last images of the COR2 data are taken at 13:52 UT and 15:22 UT, respectively, and a total of four data points are selected.